Lejenay/bdo_app/README.md

 # ⚔️bdo_app
-💍 calculate the expected value of in game accessories enhancement

-virtual environment is in venv file
+💍 calculate the expected value of in game accessories enhancement access https://bdo-app-tau.vercel.app/ or clone and run app.py virtual environment for flask is in venv file